Paul-Engerran/bitcoin-mining-net-impact-score/README.md

 ![Status](https://img.shields.io/badge/status-working%20draft-yellow)
 ![Last update](https://img.shields.io/badge/last%20update-2026--03--03-informational)

+**Note:** This is an early-stage research project maintained alongside academic work and side projects; the goal is transparent documentation and reproducibility, not a peer-reviewed claim at this stage.

 This repository contains data and code for a site-level ("site×grid") baseline assessment of Bitcoin mining electricity use and location-based Scope 2 emissions, plus an auditable extension: a conservative **Net Impact Score (NIS)** framework.

 ## What this is (and what it is not)